EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 	   "submitFormPosition": "bottom"
 	});

-Note: as a hash of configuration parameters, we pass a standard set of data "Echo.Controls", by means of key of "components"  we can set configuration of nested Controls.
-Also we set "submitFormPosition" and ["identityManager"](#!/api/Echo.IdentityServer.Controls.Auth-cfg-identityManager) keys that we use within our application
+Note: in order to configure internal Echo Controls and Plugins used in the application, the "components" field (with the JS object as a value) can be added into the application config.
+The keys of the "components" field value are the internal names of the controls, in our case: "Stream" and "Submit".
+These names are assigned within the application definition while the "initComponent" function is called.
+Also we set the "submitFormPosition" and the ["identityManager"](#!/api/Echo.IdentityServer.Controls.Auth-cfg-identityManager) keys to defined the location of the Submit form and the configuration of the identity manager feature.

 ## Complete application source code